designfrontier/generator-code-deck/README.md

 ## About

-_Code Deck_ is a [Yeoman generator](http://yeoman.io/) for code based slideshow presentations.
+_Code Deck_ is a [Yeoman generator](http://yeoman.io/) for creating code based slideshow presentations.
 It was built because HTML slideshows are awesome, but they take too long to make.
 With _Code Deck_, your project is _automatically_ set up so you can focus on presenting great content.

 ---